What is Diabetes?

 People at risk of Type 2 Diabetes can delay and even prevent developing it by following a healthy lifestyle.
 This includes regular physical activity, making healthy food choices and achieving a healthier body weight, especially if they have been told that they have risk factors for diabetes.

 Ingrid will provide you with the most up-to-date nutrition information in relation to diabetes.
 She will help you understand and provide you with comprehensive information handouts on:

-- Carbohydrate – Carbohydrate foods and affect on blood glucose levels, types of carbohydrate foods (Glycemic Index) and how much to eat.
+Carbohydrate – Carbohydrate foods and effect on blood glucose levels, types of carbohydrate foods (Glycemic Index) and how much to eat.